Plan now. Retire later.

-Any eligible employee of the College can participate in the tax deferred Group Supplemental Retirement Annuity(GSRA) portion of the plan.
+Any benefits-eligible employee of the College can participate in the tax deferred Group Supplemental Retirement Annuity(GSRA) portion of the plan.
 There are no service requirements.
 You may enroll and begin pre-tax contributions through payroll deduction at any time.

 To begin participation, you must enroll online with TIAA and provide a Salary Reduction Agreement to Human Resources.

 The Defined Contribution (DC) portion of the plan requires two benefit-eligible service years at an institution of higher learning prior to enrollment.
 The service requirement may be met at K or while employed at another institution.
 Your previous employer must complete the Verification of Service Credit form.
 5% base retirement contributions have been restored effective July 1, 2021.
 Matching contributions have been restored effective July 1, 2022.

 Roth contribution option in the Defined Contribution and Tax-Deferred Annuity Retirement Plans 403(b) Beginning January 3, 2022.